-There are many benefits of monitoring student progress on an ongoing basis in the classroom.
+There are many benefits to monitoring student progress on an ongoing basis in the classroom.
 Regular formal and informal assessments provide teachers with valuable information on the progress and achievements of their students.
-They also give teachers the opportunity to reflect on their own teaching and assess the impact of the instructional strategies they use.
+Not only this, but monitoring student progress also gives teachers the opportunity to reflect on their own teaching and assess the impact of the instructional strategies they use.

 This blog outlines four benefits of monitoring student progress, with links to helpful resources that will assist you in your own classroom.

-Whole school data walls are now commonly being used to inform teachers of the academic progress of each student in the school.
+These are a great visual way to inform teachers of the academic progress of each student in the school.
 Information collected from classroom assessments and work samples is displayed on these data walls, creating a whole school approach for the responsibility of monitoring student progress.

 Monitoring student progress can help teachers to make more informed instructional decisions and change their teaching style to improve the quality of their teaching.

 Monitoring student progress on a regular basis also enables the teacher to analyze a student’s current performance level for a specific skill.

 As a result, teachers can provide students with assistance in achieving their personal academic goals.
 With information from assessments and samples of work, the teacher can work with the student to establish achievable learning goals and help each student to stay on track.
 With ongoing monitoring of the students, teachers can establish an achievable and individual rate of progress for each student, or conversely intervene when required.

 We have a number of learning goals resources to help students and teachers stay on track in a range of key learning areas:

 Teachers can also use the information collected to provide students with valuable feedback.
 With this feedback, students gain greater personal responsibility for their own learning and become more aware of their own academic performance.